 “Oh no—I’m their rebound.”
 It’s no denying that most of us have come to this conclusion while dating someone new at one point or another—after all, rebound relationships are quite common.
 But should you automatically discount a connection with someone just because they didn’t date a few people before you after getting out of a long-term relationship?
 Not necessarily, says Mary Lamia, PhD, a clinical psychologist and a psychoanalyst.
 “Time between relationships is not necessary for psychological well-being,” she says.
 “People need connection, and moving on can help you get over what has to be left behind.”
-In some instances, not only will you help this person move on, but you’ll also fall love with each other in the process.
+In some instances, not only will you help this person move on, but you’ll also fall in love with each other in the process.

 Rebound relationships usually happen at two different speeds—super slow, as in you’re almost moving backward, or at warp speed, as in they’re telling you they love you after five dates.
 In the first instance, it’s apparent that the person you’re seeing has been hurt or just isn’t quite ready to put themselves out there again.
 The second case means that they so badly miss being in a relationship that they are skipping important parts in the process of dating like getting to know you first.

 Most of us have a “type,” but after a breakup, sometimes you go for someone who doesn’t have any long-term potential in your eyes (this way you can’t get hurt, right?).
 "This is the classic “one night stand”, or “one-week stand”, or “six-month stand” scenario.
 You’re dating someone new, and despite some positive experiences, you know that, deep down, your partner is “mister/miss right now” rather than “mister/miss right,” says professor Preston Ni.

 Do they mention plans and then fail to follow through?
 Sometimes everything is fine, and then a few weeks go by, and they’ve fallen off the face of the earth.
 This may be because they were into the idea of a relationship, but they just weren’t ready.
-And hint: When they’re not ready, you can’t change their mind.
+And when they’re not ready, you can’t change their mind.

-This constant toeing the line and not knowing where you stand is just not fair to you.
-You should be with someone who wants to be with you—and feels good about your coupledom—100% of the time.
+This constant toeing the line and not knowing where you stand is definitely not fair to you.
+You should be with someone who wants to be with you—and feels good about your relationship status—100% of the time.

 Do they talk about their ex a lot (or ignore the topic completely)?
 If they’re constantly bringing up their ex and things they used to do (or you find out that they’re taking you to some of their old haunts), it’s time to say goodbye.
-The other type decides to ignore their breakup completely (as in, they never bring it up).
-They often never say how they’re feeling and don’t address when they need some space.
-(Hint: Now’s the time to get yours.)
+"The rebounding person may still miss the former relationship, and find oneself thinking about the ex, even while interacting with the new partner," Ni explains.